-Our common stock began trading on the Nasdaq Global Select Market under the symbol "TCAP" on February 15, 2007.
-Prior to that date, there was no established public trading market for our common stock.
-On December 29, 2010, we transferred our listing of common stock to the New York Stock Exchange, or NYSE, under the existing ticker symbol "TCAP".
-As a result of our transfer, we voluntarily ceased trading on the Nasdaq Global Select Market.
-The following table sets forth the range of high and low intraday sales prices per share of our common stock as reported on the respective exchange for the periods indicated.
+Our common stock began trading on the New York Stock Exchange, or NYSE, under the ticker symbol "TCAP" on December 29, 2010.
+Prior to that, our common stock traded on the Nasdaq Global Select Market since February 15, 2007.
+The following table sets forth the range of high and low intraday sales prices per share of our common stock as reported on the NYSE for the periods indicated.